nkoster/sector/README.md

 done
 ```

-For the record, the above string search example is totally ineffecient.
+For the record, the above string search example is totally inefficient.

 Much better: